 WGBH New Life for Old Mills

-WGBH features LCW and Groundwork Lawrence in discussion on Mill Housing and the value of affordable housing, in addition to the challenges with converting unused mill buildings into residential spaces. https://www.wgbh.org/news/local-news/2023/05/11/once-abandoned-mills-are-now-home-to-thousands-of-massachusetts-residents
+Lawrence CommunityWorks and Groundwork Lawrence in discussion on Mill Housing and the value of affordable housing.
+How redevelopment of old Mill buildings are a success story in Lawrence in addition to the challenges with converting unused mill buildings into residential spaces and making sure residential spaces are still affordable to those who live in these…

 Read More